UnrealEntity/HyperDev_SourceCodes/README.md

-# batch_codes
+# HyperDev_Resources
-A normal batch codes repository,but you can edit,request codes and if you want help me
+Hyper Developement resources like sites,softwares created by us,and now you can modify it!
+You can send an hire request at hyper.developement@gmail.com You can help us by sharing your modified contents
+We program in HTML